COVID-19 Small Business Relief Checklist [January 2021 Update]By George Malone

 Rate and Term: Unknown but will be replaced by EIDL, described below.

-If you currently have an SBA relationship, your first step should be to apply for an SBA Express Bridge loan of up to $25,000.
-This program has a fast turnaround and will be paid off in part or in whole by the EIDL loan described below.
+If you currently have an SBA Express Lender relationship, your first step should be to apply for an SBA Express Bridge loan of up to $25,000.
+This program has a fast turnaround and will be paid off in part or in whole by the EIDL loan described below or may be turned into a term loan.

 Recommendation: If you have an SBA relationship, start here first as the turnaround time is the quickest.